Computing

 Implementation

+At St. Nicholas, teachers reflect the objectives set out by the National Curriculum 2014 Programme of Study for computing using the units from the ‘Teach Computing’ scheme of work; adapting them for the needs of our pupils.
+We take a no-ceiling approach in teaching, and through open-ended tasks, pupils with SEND and the most able can achieve well.
+Our curriculum puts the core of computing, computer science, in which pupils are taught the principles of information and computation, how digital systems work, and how to put this knowledge to use through programming, at the forefront.
 The ‘Teach Computing’ curriculum is a spiral curriculum, a curriculum design in which key concepts are presented repeatedly throughout the curriculum, but with deepening layers of complexity, or in different applications.
 This ensures that skills and knowledge are built on year by year and sequenced appropriately to maximise learning for all children.
 It has been designed to introduce children to a variety of programmes and online scenarios whilst covering all the National Curriculum objectives.
 To ensure a broad range of skills and understanding, computing is taught across three main strands: digital literacy, computer science and information technology.
+All pupils (including those in Reception - by the Summer Term) have access to iPads to support their learning throughout the year.
+Vocabulary is always a focus and from Reception, pupils begin to use programmable toys such as Bee Bots.
+As early as Year 2, pupils begin to use basic code in programmes such as Scratch.
+By the end of the primary phase, Year 6 pupils create their own applications from the beginning of the process to the end. |

 Building on this knowledge and understanding, pupils are equipped to use information technology to create programs, systems and a range of content.
 Computing also ensures that pupils become digitally literate, able to use, and express themselves and develop their ideas through, information and communication technology, at a level suitable for the future workplace and as active participants in a digital world.
 Year 5, for example, teaches children to touch type through online courses.